codacy/codacy-cli-v2/README.md

 Bootstraps the CLI configuration in your project's folder.
 This command creates a `.codacy` directory containing a `codacy.yaml` file, which specifies the runtimes and tools that will be used and installed.

 - If you provide Codacy repository information (API token, provider, organization, repository), the configuration will be fetched from Codacy, ensuring consistency with your organization's standards.
 - If no Codacy information is provided, all available tools will be included.
-For each tool, if a local configuration file exists in your project, it will be used; otherwise, an empty configuration file will be created for that tool.
+For each tool, if a local configuration file exists in your project, it will be used; otherwise, Codacy's suggested defaults will be used.

 - **Local mode (local configuration files):**
   ```bash